Making Louisiana gumbo is what’s cookin’ in the Places In The Home kitchen today.

 Heat oil in a black skillet or Dutch oven over medium-high heat.
 Add flour in gradually, stirring well.
 Reduce heat to low.
 Stir/whisk the mixture constantly until it reaches a rich brown color, approximately 30-40 minutes.
 You must stir/whisk constantly to prevent the roux from burning.

-Slice sausage into ½ inch pieces.
+Slice smoked or andouille sausage into ½ inch pieces.
 Using a seasoned skillet for optimum taste results, cook the sliced sausage over medium-high heat until browned.
-Transfer cooked sausage to plate lined with paper towels, allowing excess grease to drain.
+Transfer cooked smoked or andouille sausage to plate lined with paper towels, allowing excess grease to drain.
 Set aside.

-Place chicken breasts in Dutch oven or stock pot, add water, and bring to a boil.
-Add celery seed, ½ tsp. salt and ½ tsp. black pepper.
+Place chicken breasts in gumbo or stock pot, add water, and bring to a boil.
+Add celery seed, 2 tsp. salt, and 1 tsp. black pepper to season.

-Stir and reduce heat to medium low, cooking chicken breasts until done, about 1 hour.
+Stir and reduce heat to medium low; cook chicken breasts until done.
 Transfer chicken breasts from pot to large mixing bowl.
-Shred chicken breasts and return to broth.
+Shred chicken breasts and return to pot.

-Turn heat back to high and bring to boil.
-Add roux to broth and chicken mixture, whisking until roux dissolves.
-Reduce heat to medium and add minced garlic, chopped onions, bell pepper and celery, bay leaves, chicken bouillon cubes, remaining salt and black pepper (or Créole seasoning).
+Turn heat back to medium high.
+Add roux.
+Stir until roux dissolves.
+Reduce heat to medium; add minced garlic, chopped onions, bell pepper, celery, bay leaves, parsley, chicken bouillon cubes, remaining salt and black pepper (or Créole seasoning).

 Carefully pour in white wine.
 Stir to blend and incorporate.